singam-sanjay/gfx.js/README.md

 on top of the terminal windows.

-The idea is simple: the server watches a directory, and monitors the creation & modification of HTML files; upong modification / creation, it creates a new window on the client side (browser), which simply render the HTML.
+The idea is simple: the server watches a directory, and monitors the creation & modification of HTML files; upon modification / creation, it creates a new window on the client side (browser), which simply render the HTML.

 Clients are easy to develop: one simply needs to dump HTML into the watched